-Disclos sure Questions P1 P2 Р3 P4 P5 P6 P7 P8 P9 Policy and management processes 1. a.
-Whether your entity's policy/policies cover each principle and its core elements of the NGRBCs.
-(Yes/No) Yes Yes Yes Yes Yes Yes Yes Yes Yes b.
-Has the policy been approved by the Board?
-(Yes/No) Yes Yes Yes Yes Yes Yes Yes Yes Yes C. Web Link of the Policies, if available http s://ww w.indiap om/inv lation-2 2/corpo rate- Wheth (Yes / er the entity has translated the policy into procedures.
-No) Yes Yes Yes Yes Yes Yes Yes Yes Yes the enlisted policies extend to your value chain rtners?
-(Yes/No) No No No No No No No No No cer Ste Tru me of the national and international codes/ rtifications/labels/ standards (e.g. Forest ewardship Council, Fairtrade, Rainforest Alliance, ustea) standards (e.g. SA 8000, OHSAS, ISO, BIS) opted by your entity and mapped to each principle.
-Indian Electricity Act, 2003 & Electricity Supply Relevant National Statutes Relevant National Statutes Relevant National Statutes Companies Act, 2013 Indian Electricity Act, 2003 & Electricity Supply ecific commitments, goals and targets set by the tity with defined timelines, if any.
-No No No No No No No No No cor rformance of the entity against the specific mmitments, goals and targets along-with reasons in se the same are not met.
-N/A N/A N/A N/A N/A N/A N/A N/A N/A Gover nance, leadership and oversight res cha atement by director responsible for the business sponsibility report, highlighting ESG related allenges, targets and achievements (listed entity has xibility regarding the placement of this disclosure). d ESG and business responsibility activities from time to time o time of the imį tails of the highest authority responsible for plementation and oversight of the Business sponsibility policy (ies). rector/ Bo es the entity have a specified Committee of the ard/ Director responsible for decision making on stainability related issues?
-(Yes / No).
-If yes, provide the Bo oard of Directo rs have the au
+Disclosure Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 Policy and management processes 3 1. a.
+Whether your entity's polic principle and its core elemen No) cy/policies cover each ts of the NGRBCs.
+(Yes/ Yes Yes Yes Yes Yes Yes Yes Yes Yes b.
+Has the policy been app (Yes/No) roved by the Board?
+Yes Yes Yes Yes Yes Yes Yes Yes Yes c.
+Web Link of the Policies, if a vailable http s://www w.indiap om/inv es-polic lation-2 2/corpo rate- Whether the entity has translated the (Yes / No) e policy into procedures.
+Yes Yes Yes Yes Yes Yes Yes Yes Yes 3.
+Do the enlisted policies exten partners?
+(Yes/No) d to your value chain No No No No No No No No No 4.
+Name of the national and certifications/labels/ standa Stewardship Council, Fairtrad Trustea) standards (e.g. SA 8 adopted by your entity and map ards (e.g. Forest e, Rainforest Alliance, 000, OHSAS, ISO, BIS) Indian Electricity Act, 2003 & Electricity Supply Relevant National Statutes Relevant National Statutes Relevant National Statutes Companies Act, 2013 Indian Electricity Act, 2003 & Electricity Supply 5.
+Specific commitments, goals a entity with defined timelines, if a No No No No No No No No No 6.
+Performance of the entity commitments, goals and targets case the same are not met.
+N/A N/A N/A N/A N/A N/A N/A N/A N/A Governance, leadership and oversi ght Statement by director responsibility responsibility report, highli challenges, targets and achieve flexibility regarding the placement ghting ESG related ments (listed entity has ESG a to en param nd bus sure se ny over iness r eamles given in 7. espons s and sibility effecti activitie ve imp es from demen n time t tation o time of the 8.
+Details of the highest auth implementation and oversig Responsibility policy (ies). overse Officia een by als.
+Th ion of the spe ie Con onstitut ecified npany commit has a ttee of a Busi the Boa ness l ard/ Di Respon rector/ Does the entity have a specir Board/ Director responsible for sustainability related issues?
+(Y details. or decision making on the Bo oard of siness Directo ility rela rs have e the au agency?
+(Yes/No).
+If yes, provide name of the agency.